- Here’s our quick pro tip for picking thickness planers

 The best options by far are the DeWalt DW735X, the Makita 2012NB, and the Cutech/Wahuda Tools 40200HC-CT.
 The DeWalt DW735X is an excellent choice for those that need to make large cuts in wide materials.

 As for the Cutech/Wahuda Tools 40200HC-CT, definitely check out this model if you place high demands on your thickness planer.
-With a wide array of pro features and a reasonable price tag, the 40200HC-CT is a step up from your average planer.
+With a wide array of pro attributes and a reasonable price tag, the 40200HC-CT is a step up from your average planer.

 If saving money and doing the job by hand is still an option for you follow this link for my next best recommendation.

-Dewalt DW735X review
+Dewalt DW735X

 - Efficient power and long-lasting performance.

-- Really good value for money sure there cheaper models but you get a great product for a great price.
+- Really good value for money sure there are cheaper models but you get a great product for a great price.

 - The 15-amp motor spins at 10,000 RPM for consistent cutting and planing jobs.